calherries/site/posts/2022-01-28-subtyping-vs-inheritance.md

 # Subtyping vs inheritance

-Inheritance allows objects to re-use a subset of it's superclasses methods.
+Inheritance allows objects to re-use a subset of its superclasses' methods.

 Subtyping allows objects to be substituted for one another.
 A type is a subtype if it implements all the operations of the supertype.